seliades/Psychic-Game/README.md

 # Psychic-Game

-In this game you press a letter key and the psychic computer guesses what you pressed
+In this game you test your psychic abilities by trying to guess what letter the computer is thinking of